3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 ---
 title: Implementing UEFI Secure Boot on MPL PIP4x
-abstract: "This post explains how we tackled the problem of implementing Secure Boot
+abstract: "This post explains how we tackled the problem of implementing UEFI
-           on MPL's PIP platforms.
+           Secure Boot on MPL's PIP platforms.
 The process included testing the platform's compatibility with Secure Boot and integrating automatic image signing into an existing Yocto layer."
 cover: /covers/mpl-pip44.jpg
 author: pawel.langowski
 layout: post